 The FSAI may exercise its authority directly or by service contracts with other agencies.
-It has entered into service contracts with the local authorities; the Health Service Executive (HSE); the Department of Agriculture, Food and the Marine; The Marine Institute; The National Standards Authority of Ireland; and The Sea Fisheries Protection Authority.
+It has entered into service contracts with: the local authorities; the HSE; the Department of Agriculture, Food and the Marine; The Marine Institute; The National Standards Authority of Ireland; and The Sea Fisheries Protection Authority.

 Each service contract includes the targets and objectives that the Authority wishes the agency to meet and the timeframe within which these must be achieved.
 The Authority has published details of the contracts and has a system of monitoring to ensure the contracts are being adhered to.

 The Authority has the power to carry out the following in order to determine compliance with food legislation: